saraaahh63/NYU-Tandon-Bridge-2021/Week 1 - Computer Hardware/Module 1/Fundamentals of System Hardware.md

 There are two types of secondary storage.

-**Hard Disk Drives (HDD)** also known as "spinning" drives contain multiple magnetic material discs which roate together at a constant velocity and read heads which move to different radii on the disk.
+**Hard Disk Drives (HDD)** also known as "spinning" drives contain multiple magnetic material discs which rotate together at a constant velocity and read heads which move to different radii on the disk.
 This allows the system to access any position via the three dimensional polar coordinates.
 Accessing first the innermost radius then the outermost radius takes significantly longer than two adjacent radii.
 So, accessing data stored in a HDD is slower.
 However, the benefit is that HDDs are available in much larger sizes.

 **Solid State Disks (SSD)** is where the industry is moving.
 SSDs contain a number of chips like USB flash drives.
 Data is stored electrically, in these chips and all data can be accessed in the same amount of time.
 There is no time difference like in HDDs.
-Although they perform much faster than HDDS, they tend to be much more expensive and much smaller.
+Although they perform much faster than HDDs, they tend to be much more expensive and much smaller.

 ## Networking